 There are two sizes of boxes and if the art is even bigger, you can always combine two mirror boxes into one.
 If the box is bigger than the frame, be careful of the art being loose and shifting in the box.
 To avoid this, stack some paper, roll a small mat (wrapped in a bag), or use a pillow.

-In some cases it can damage the art.
+In some cases, it can damage the art.
 Oil painting, for example, is sensitive to hot and cold temperatures.
 We recommend that you avoid using bubble wrap or paper when you pack an oil painting, as bubble wrap can hold moisture and damage the painting.
-Using paper can be harmful, as the oil changes form with changes of temperature – which means the paper can stick to the art and cause damage.
-We also recommend asking your movers to bring the oil painting into your new place as soon as possible, to avoid leaving it in the hot truck .
+Using paper can be harmful, as the oil changes form with changes in temperature – which means the paper can stick to the art and cause damage.
+We also recommend asking your movers to bring the oil painting into your new place as soon as possible, to avoid leaving it in the hot truck.

-As most moving and packing companies will have a $1000 deductible on their insurance, they will require special care for high value items.
-We will add to this, irreplaceable items, that may not have monetary a value in money, but do have a sentimental value.
+As most moving and packing companies will have a $1000 deductible on their insurance, they will require special care for high-value items.
+We will add to this, irreplaceable items, that may not have monetary value in money, but do have sentimental value.
 This type of art needs special care – a wooden crate for example.
-These crates are custom made for your art.
+These crates are custom-made for your art.
 When we do an estimate, we will always ask you If there is any irreplaceable art that may need special care.

 We pack – you relax. [email protected]

 Packing Tips 5 important things to consider when you move...Read More

 Vancouver is well known as a “short notice move out ” ...Read More